Accessibility Book a Demo

 31. Champion flexible benefits

-You mightn’t be directly responsible for setting benefits, but recruiters are uniquely placed to help HR stay in-touch with candidate needs and expectations.
+You mightn’t be directly responsible for benefits, but recruiters are uniquely placed to help HR stay in-touch with candidate needs and expectations.

-Contribute to a culture of retention that delivers better quality of hire by proactively acting as a conduit between candidates’ needs and HR decisions.
+Contribute to a culture of retention that delivers better quality of hire by proactively acting as a conduit between candidates’ needs and HR’s decisions.
 For instance, make space to summarise candidates’ top requested benefits monthly and pass those insights along.

-… And there you have it: 31 ways to improve quality of hire in 2021.
+… And there you have it: 31 ways to improve quality of hire.

 Related resources